 Trafford is a very small borough located in the state of Pennsylvania.
 With a population of 3,144 people and two constituent neighborhoods, Trafford is the 443rd largest community in Pennsylvania.

-Trafford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Trafford is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Trafford is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Trafford who work in office and administrative support (21.36%), sales jobs (10.83%), and food service (9.07%).
+There are especially a lot of people living in Trafford who work in office and administrative support (16.79%), sales jobs (11.51%), and healthcare (10.75%).

-One downside of living in Trafford, however, is that residents on average have to contend with a long commute, spending on average 30.43 minutes every day commuting to work.
-However, local public transit is widely used.
-For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.
+One downside of living in Trafford, however, is that residents on average have to contend with a long commute, spending on average 31.12 minutes every day commuting to work.

-The per capita income in Trafford in 2010 was $27,419, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $109,676 for a family of four.
+The per capita income in Trafford in 2010 was $31,190, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $124,760 for a family of four.
 However, Trafford contains both very wealthy and poor people as well.

 The most common language spoken in Trafford is English.
 Other important languages spoken here include Spanish and Serbo-Croatian.